evelyn-gutierrez/Calc-Dist-w-ArucoMarkers/README.md

 # Calculating Distances and Angles of Observation using Aruco Markers

   Automated calculation of distances using Aruco Markers and image processing in 2 steps:

-  Calculo automático de distancias usando imágenes con Aruco Markers.

  1. Camera Calibration.
  2. Detection of markers.

+(Spanish)   Calculo automático de distancias usando imágenes con Aruco Markers.

 ## References: